 The functions of the Secretariat are to:

-• Process and approve straightforward applications and renewal of applications;
+• Process and approve straightforward applications;

 • Provide secretariat support to the Board;

-• Maintain records of accredited social workers and social service practitioners;
+• Maintain records of accredited Social Workers and Social Service Practitioners;

 • Update accredited members on training and other matters; and